 Difference Between GSM vs LTE

-The global system for mobile communication is abbreviated as GSM and it is a popular wireless technology to determine the cellular network protocol that is implemented in mobile phones which is shared by eighty percent of the global market.
-Whereas The Long term evolution is abbreviated as LTE which is also the wireless broadband method used for high-speed communication and transfer of data in cellular phones.
+The global system for mobile communication is abbreviated as GSM.
+It is a popular wireless technology to determine the cellular network protocol implemented in mobile phones, which is shared by eighty percent of the global market.
+Whereas The Long term evolution is abbreviated as LTE, which is also the wireless broadband method used for high-speed communication and transfer of data in cellular phones.
 In this topic, we are going to learn about GSM vs LTE.

 Head to Head Comparison Between GSM vs LTE (Infographics)